Loading

 To show the downward spiral of Israel without faithful leadership — and their constant need for God's deliverance

-Judges is the dark chapter between Joshua's victories and the monarchy.
-Israel falls into a repeating cycle: they abandon God, God allows an enemy to oppress them, they cry out, God raises up a judge to deliver them, and then they do it all again.
-The judges themselves get progressively worse — from faithfulness to self-destruction.
-The book ends in near-anarchy.
+Judges chronicles the troubled period between Joshua's victories and the establishment of the monarchy.
+Israel falls into a devastating cycle: they abandon God, God allows an enemy to oppress them, they cry out for help, God raises up a judge to deliver them, and then they repeat the pattern.
+The judges themselves deteriorate progressively — from faithful leadership to self-destruction.
+The book concludes in near-anarchy.